imk-toolkit/imk-toolkit/tests/README.md

  - `datarrays_data`: Package for your dataarray test methods and files.
  - `datasets_data`: Package for your dataset test methods and files.

-Avoid creating long code for generating your dataset/dataarrays for testing in your `test_` file.
+Avoid creating long code in your `test_` file for generating datasets or dataarrays for testing.
 This makes tests and requirements more readable and understandable.
-Use the defined folders.
+Use the defined folders for this purpose.

 In addition, note the speed of the tests is related to the size of your data.
-Try always to use the minimum size that match your requirements for testing.
+Try always to a minimum size example that match your requirements when testing.

 ## Running only your method tests